 Gabrielle studies B-cell responses to pneumococcal immunization.
 She is also involved in Clinical Trial and studies of natural bactericidal antibodies against Haemophilus influenzae type a.

-Victor's honours project focus is to determine the role of the polysaccharide capsule of Haemophilus influenzae in the activation of innate immune response.
+Victor's project focus is continue to determine the role of the polysaccharide capsule of Haemophilus influenzae in the activation of innate immune response.

 Chelsea Kubinec, MSc

-Chelsea studies natural immunity against Haemophilus influenzae trype a.
+Chelsea studies natural immunity against Haemophilus influenzae type a.